 The truth is that most of the traits of the best diets are all very similar.
-From vegetarian to Paleo to gluten-free to low-carb to the Mediterranean diet, when done right, share a lot of the same major ideas.
-Steal these simple health tips from the best diets:
+From vegetarian, vegan and Paleo to gluten-free, low-carb and the Mediterranean diet, a lot of these eating plans share the same major ideas.

-1. Up your water intake.
+1. Up your water intake

 When you’re properly hydrated, your body works as efficiently as possible to carry out all of the activities it does on a daily basis, like repairing cells, digesting food and yes, kicking your metabolism into gear.
 All of the best plans, followed properly, will include hydrating with lots of H2O, no or moderate alcohol intake and herbal and/or green tea.

-2. Say “no” to added sugar.
+2. Say “no” to added sugar

-3. Eat your calories, don’t count 'em.
+3. Eat your calories, don’t count 'em

 In case you’re stuck in the '90s, you need to be brought up to speed: Calories are not created equal.
 Not only can calorie counting be incredibly inaccurate, the 100 calories of jelly beans you eat are not the same as the 100 calories of apple slices and natural peanut butter.
 So don’t waste your time counting.
 Instead focus on listening to your body and eating whole real foods (whether it be from chicken, avocado or black beans).

-4. Load up on whole foods.
+4. Load up on whole foods

-5. Focus on complex carbohydrates.
+5. Focus on complex carbohydrates

 Whether you’re getting them from whole grains or mostly veggies, keep your carbs unrefined.
 Refined grains offer you no more than an empty source of calories — and usually a tire around your waist to go with them.
 Even if your diet eliminates grains, complex carbs are found in everything from acorn squash to green peas.

-6. Be choosy about fat.
+6. Be choosy about fat

-7. Stay lean with protein.
+7. Stay lean with protein

-8. Increase fiber intake.
+8. Increase fiber intake

-Fiber comes in two types and both can be a huge help when it comes to being your healthiest self.
+Fiber comes in two types and both can be a huge help in keeping you healthy.
 You’ll find soluble fiber in foods like beans and Brussels sprouts and insoluble fiber in oatmeal and flax seeds.
 Your diet should include a a variety of these.

-9. Get adequate vitamins and minerals.
+9. Get plenty of vitamins and minerals